 A Setting Group is a group of related settings.
 When the managed settings framework retrieves a setting from a back-end system, the setting group it belongs to is the unit that is retrieved, not the individual setting.
 The structure of a settings group depends on the back-end system that generates the settings contained by it and the implementation of the provider associated with that back-end system.
 For example, for the Portal provider, a setting group is equivalent to a policy type.

 If you are specifying managed settings in the Portal Policy Manager using the Policy Type Editor for Preferences, there are separate attributes for scope and qualifier that you can set explicitly.
 For instructions, see Managing Rich Client Preferences using the Policy Type Editor for Eclipse Preferences

-If you are specifying managed settings with the XML File provider, you should make the setting group name match the qualifier (usually plug-in ID).
-If the scope is not instance scope, you should prepend the name of the scope plus a forward slash character (/) to the name of the setting group.
+If you are specifying managed settings with the XML File provider, make the setting group name match the qualifier (typically the plug-in ID).
+If the scope is not instance scope, add a prefix to the name of the scope plus a forward slash character (/) to the name of the setting group.